JadingTsunami/SLADE/README.md

 * Keybinds for shape creation (ellipse vs. rectangle)
 * Keybinds for shape features (number of sides, centered, locked ratio)
 * Remember the last resource archives used when opening maps
+* Option (with keybind) to move things when moving sectors
+* Draw line lengths when selecting lines or moving/changing their size